AitanG/numpy-string-indexed/README.md

 ## Computing matrices

 A friendly matrix is an ideal structure for storing and retrieving the results of computations over multiple variables.
-The `fm.compute_ndarray()` function executes computations over all values of the input arrays and stores them in a new `fm.ndarray` in a single step:
+The `compute_ndarray()` function executes computations over all values of the input arrays and stores them in a new Friendly Matrix `ndarray` instance in a single step:

 ```python
 '''Collect samples from a variety of normal distributions'''